Dartmouth-Data-Analytics-Core/Bioinformatics_workshop-Dec-2020/Day-3/03-intro-to-statistical-inference-for-bioinformatics.md

 For example, bulk RNA-seq data typically exhibit a distribution referred to as the *negative-binomial* and therefore require a GLM of the *negative-binomial family* in order to appropriately model RNA-seq counts and test them for differential expression.

-While GLMs are beyond the scope of this workshop, and we simply do not have the time to cover them in this short course, we do cover the fundamentals of how GLMs are used in the context of RNA-seq data analysis in our RNA workshop!
+While GLMs are beyond the scope of this workshop, and we simply do not have the time to cover them in this short course, we do cover the fundamentals of how GLMs are used in the context of RNA-seq data analysis in our RNA-seq workshop!